Alexis-Marion/MitoPhy/README.md

 - Mandatory step
 ```

 <p align="justify"> This panel allows the user to enter a taxa name (at the moment the binomial species name, ie: Genus species format).
 This panel is quite straightforward as you have only to write the species name and hit the button confirm next to hit.
-Keep in mind that while this method is useful for few species, you will have to hit the search button each time you change the species name to download it, which can be not pratical for large datasets. </p>
+Keep in mind that while this method is useful for few species, you will have to hit the search button each time you change the species name to download it, which can be not pratical for large datasets.
+At the moment this panel will allow you to donwnload the sequences corresponding to the name entered.
+As such, in theory, any order/family/genus name will be considered as correct an be downloaded, but not separated, meaning that the user should always enter the lowest taxonomical rank for an organism.
+As an example, if one write "Canis lupus" (grey wolf), all subspecies will also be downloaded </p>

 #### 3.1.2 Select taxa list